chives/vagrant-box/README.md

 ### Install dependencies

 Then you can install dependencies from composer.json file if you don't have them already.
-This can be done in 2 different ways, from host machine and from vm machine.

 #### Install vendors from host machine (recommended)